Build CA's Largest Public Kids' Makerspace

 - Indirect impact

-This expansion into a 4,000 sf makerspace facility will allow reDiscover to triple the number of youth served annually in our spring and summer intensive Tinkering Camp Programs, double the capacity to serve the youth in our Tinkering Club program, and allow us to expand the number of LAUSD school trips by 250%, as well as greatly expand our current outreach services to local parks and community festivals such as CicLAvia.
+This expansion into a 4,000 sf makerspace will allow reDiscover to triple the number of youth served annually in our intensive Tinkering Camp Programs, double the capacity to serve the youth in our Tinkering Club program, and allow us to expand the number of LAUSD school trips by 250%.
 In addition, we serve as a vital space for artists, teachers and parents to inexpensively purchase quantities of recycled and upcycled materials.
 With new materials processing and storage capacity, we can help to reduce LA’s carbon footprint while providing great maker and arts materials to the community.
 Our visiting schools can now send whole buses of students, train teachers, and gain access to our curriculum for in-school maker lessons.
-In addition to tripling our client capacity, we will be able to open a retail facility to sell tools, materials, maker resources, and serve as a gallery for youth artists. rDC participates in the California Cultural Data Project to track our impact in the community, including measures such as:
+In addition to tripling the number of youth served, we will be able to open a retail facility to sell maker resources, and serve as a gallery for youth artists. rDC participates in the California Cultural Data Project to track our impact in the community.

 - Arts education